Finite-size corrections to Fermi's golden rule: I. Decay rates: Two-body decay:

 The parameter $\delta$ is not measured in the ordinary experiment and is integrated.
 From the integration over $\delta$, we have

-Thus the probability in the system of finite $\sigma_s$ and $\sigma_t$ is proportional to time interval, T. Its magnitude is independent of the parameters of wave packet from the completeness Eq.\,$(\ref{completeness})$ and agrees with the value obtained with $S[\infty]$ defined with plane waves combined with $i\epsilon$ prescription.
+Thus the probability in the system of finite $\sigma_S$ and $\sigma_t$ is proportional to time interval, $T$.
+Its magnitude is independent of the parameters of the wave packet from the completeness equation, Eq. \eqref{eq40}, and agrees with the value obtained with $S[\infty]$ defined by plane waves combined with $i\epsilon$ prescription.